The Product List helps you manage and search for products in your commercetools project.

 - Product variant key

 To search for products, enter a valid search term into search field and press enter.
-Currently, you can only search for one search term at a time.
+You can search for multiple search terms at once as well.

-We recommend that new users use basic search, but if you need more powerful product searching, take a look at Advanced Product Search - beta.
+We recommend that new users use basic search, but if you need more powerful product searching, take a look at Advanced Product Search.

 You can filter through your products using the Filters panel.
 This is an extremely powerful way of using the Product List and managing your product catalog.

 To filter the search results, interact with the filter in the Filter sidebar by adding a filter.
 Each filter has its own interaction mechanism depending on the type of data it filters.
-You can add additional search filters using the Add filters into sidebar drop-down.
+You can add additional search filters using the Add sidebar filters drop-down.

 When filtering search results, the order in which you interact with the filters matters.
 Selecting a filter reduces the available results for other filters.